We had a successful Spring Symposium!

 California is leading the way to a decarbonized future where energy efficiency and demand management are essential elements of that future.
 Because of the urgent challenges brought about by climate change, California must work to update the way these resources are valued, procured and equitably leveraged.
 The Spring Symposium is the Council’s once-yearly professional education conference, focused this year on practical ways that we all can take the actions needed to more effectively include efficiency and demand management resources needed to combat climate change.
-Our guest speakers will inspire and inform us about the tools and tactics that will lead to a positive impact for our future.
-We look forward to seeing you over the three days in May!
+Our guest speakers inspired and informed us about the tools and tactics that will lead to a positive impact for our future.

 Session 1: May 6th – Cost-Effectiveness Reform: Best Practices & Methods

 - With the advancement of distributed energy resources (DERs) and the urgent need for integrating all DERs to ensure optimal performance, efforts are underway here in California (through the IDER proceeding and other venues) as well as at the national level (through efforts including the National Standard Practice Manual (NSPM) initiative) to create a common framework for cost-effectiveness of DERs, including various reforms to long-standing cost-effectiveness methods that are outdated and in need of reform.
 This session took a deep dive into CE reform efforts at the state and national levels and explores developments in the CE reform movement.

 - Speakers: Chris Neme (Energy Futures Group), Mohit Chhabra (NRDC), and Joy Morgenstern (CPUC)

 - Moderator: Mike Rufo (Verdant)

 Session 2: May 13th – Demand Response at the Crossroads